Branxton, New South Wales: Transport

 Branxton is located on the New England Highway between Maitland and Singleton.
 While the highway passes through the centre of the town, most through traffic bypasses via the Hunter Expressway.

-An infamous road sign on one approach to the town states that Branxton has "two cemeteries and no hospital!"
+An infamous road sign on one approach to the town states that Branxton has "two cemeteries no hospital".
 The sign, erected by the local Lions Club, is meant to act as a deterrent to rule-breaking motorists.

 Branxton is located on the Main Northern railway line and has its own railway station, served by NSW TrainLink's Hunter line.

+Hunter Valley Buses operates three bus routes through the village of Branxton: